agni-datta/csLaTeX/csbook/README.md

 ## License

-The `cscode` package is released under the MIT License.

-## Acknowledgments

-The author would like to thank the LaTeX community for their contributions and the development of the various packages used in this work.

-## Contact

-For any questions, issues, or suggestions, please contact the package maintainer, Agni Datta, at `agnidatta.org@gmail.com`.

-## License

-The `csbook` package is released under the MIT License.
+The `csbook` and`cscode` package is released under the MIT License.

 ## Acknowledgments